cmsegui/sandwich-shoppe/README.md

 <h1>Sandwich Shoppe</h1>

-<p>This practice application is all about diving deeper into React and Redux and using tutorials along the way.</p>
+<p>This application is all about diving deeper into React and Redux.
+Also using Firebase on the backend.</p>